GOVINDHARAJT/Food_Safety_System/README.md

 # Food_Safety_System

 ## About the Food Safety System
 Which is fully based on Java and MySQL and console based project.
+This food safety system is mainly used for to maintain our food items in the pantry.